zhuguangxiang/koala-lang/docs/manual.md

 ## Koala is a type-safe language

-Koala has a strong type system.
+Koala has a static type checked system.
 All types are checked at compile-time.
 And it also support generic types.

 ## More in Koala